stape-io/stape-sgtm-ios/README.md

 #### Cocoapods

-To install StapeSDK with Cocoapods just add this line to your Podfile: `pod StapeSDK` and run `pod install`.
+To install StapeSDK with Cocoapods just add this line to your Podfile: `pod 'StapeSDK'` and run `pod install`.

 #### SPM